|

 For July and August the cooler

 has been running continuously.
-The cooler seems to easily get down and
+The cooler seems to easily

-keep down to 40 F. I ended up just parking the trailer in the shade of
+keep down to 40 F. I ended up just parking the trailer in

 a tree to help with the electric bill.
-It stays fairly damp inside the
+It stays fairly

-trailer but I have not noticed any degredation in the plywood or
+trailer but I have not noticed any degredation in the

 insulation.
-When we're all done this year I'll let it dry out and then
+When we're all done this year I'll let it dry

 apply more coats of varnish to the plywood.